Last Updated: July 19, 2024

 England

 Stan Laurel received a Lifetime Achievement Academy Award in 1961 and has a star on the Hollywood Walk of Fame at 7021 Hollywood Blvd.
 A bronze statue of Laurel and Hardy was unveiled in his hometown in 2009.
-Laurel and Hardy's signature song has been known as "Ku-Ku", "The Cuckoo Song" or "The Dance of the Cuckoos" and played over their opening film credits.
-Stan Laurel passed away on February 23, 1965 at the age of 74 from a heart attack.
+Laurel and Hardy's signature song is known as "Ku-Ku," "The Cuckoo Song," or "The Dance of the Cuckoos" and played over their opening film credits.
+Stan Laurel passed away on February 23, 1965, at the age of 74 from a heart attack.

 Early Life

-Laurel was born on June 16, 1890 in Ulverston, Lancashire, England and given the name Arthur Stanley Jefferson.
-His father, Arthur J. Jefferson, was an actor and theatre manager and his mother, Margaret, was an actress.
+Stan Laurel was born Arthur Stanley Jefferson on June 16, 1890, in Ulverston, Lancashire, England.
+His father, Arthur J. Jefferson, was an actor and theatre manager, and his mother, Margaret, was an actress.
 He was one of five children and grew up in the theatre world, as his parents were very active in that community.
-He also spent much of his early years living with his maternal grandmother, attending a number of different schools.
-When he was older, he moved with his parents to Glasgow, Scotland where he completed his education at Rutherglen Academy.
+Stan also spent much of his early years living with his maternal grandmother, attending a number of different schools.
+When he was older, he moved with his parents to Glasgow, Scotland, where he completed his education at Rutherglen Academy.
 At the age of 16, he gave his first performance on stage at the Panopticon in Glasgow.
 He continued developing his pantomime skills there and also developed a number of sketches.

 Career

 Beginning in 1927, Laurel and Hardy began working together onscreen in several short films.
-The two became friends and their comedic chemistry became obvious.
+The two became friends, and their comedic chemistry became obvious.
 Audiences loved seeing the duo together, which led to the creation of the Laurel and Hardy series.
-The duo produced a huge collection of short films including "The Battle of the Century," "Big Business," and "Should Married Men Go Home?"
+The duo produced a huge collection of short films, including "The Battle of the Century," "Big Business," and "Should Married Men Go Home?"
 They then successfully transitioned to talking films with "Unaccustomed As We Are" in 1929.
-They also appeared in their first feature film in 1930 and in 1931 appeared in the musical feature film "The Rogue Song."
+They also appeared in their first feature film in 1930, and in 1931, he appeared in the musical feature film "The Rogue Song."
 In 1932, their short film "The Music Box" won an Academy Award for Best Short Subject.

 Oliver Hardy (R) and Stan Laurel (L) (Getty Images)